Neehan/neehan.github.io/_pages/reading.md

 9. The Chekhov Collection of Short Stories - Anton Chekhov
 10. The Changing World Order: Why Nations Succeed and Fail - Ray Dalio
 11. The Prophet - Kahlil Gibran
+12. Danger Zone: the Coming Conflict with China - Hal Brands and Michael Beckley

 # 2023
 1. Rhythm of War - Brandon Sanderson